omar-joudi/UART-SPI-bidirectional-bridge-VHDL/README.md

-# GSoC-2020 (Apertus Challenge Task)
-## UART - SPI bridge consisting of a simple UART and SPI master
+# UART - SPI bridge consisting of a simple UART and SPI master
 Note: ModelSim - Intel FPGA Starter Edition 10.5b was used in the building and simulation of this project.
 ### Overview:
 - Consists of separate and isolated UART and SPI master entities which work with different frequencies and can work  together as a bidirectional bridge.